Below are some examples of problems that people may seek therapy for.

 The universal experience of grief can be a real challenge to a person's sense of self and can lead to bleak predictions of what life will be like in the future.
 Some people become stuck with grief, with it staying raw and real for months stretching into years.
 It can look a lot like depression, and can affect our lives to the same extent.
-Grief cannot be erased or magicked away, but the goal is that a person can live their life around the grief, and eventually their life will extend out further than the grief, meaning it fills less of our time, even though it persists.
-Interpersonal Psychotherapy is an evidence-based therapy with a special focus on grief which can help for extended complicated grief.
+Grief cannot be erased or magicked away, but the goal is that a person can live their life around the grief.
+Acceptance and Commitment Therapy (ACT) is an evidence-based therapy suited for understanding and weathering the emotions and behaviours associated with grief while reconnectiong with life.

 ADJUSTMENT TO CHRONIC ILLNESS, LOSS OF MOBILITY, OR INCREASED CARE NEEDS

 DISSATISFACTION AND DISCONNECTION